CrossyChainsaw/Portfolio/README.md

 ### React
 I also planned a React spike, same concept as above, I just try to gather as much information about React and try to implement it.
 I really like this type of learning and it always works out for me.
 For React I used the [W3schools React tutorial](https://www.w3schools.com/REACT/default.asp).
 In my opinion W3schools has the best tutorials to learn the basics.

+### The Coding Den
+Always if i get stuck with a coding problem, I try to google it myself first.
+But if I really can't find an answer I ask help in a discord called [The Coding Den](https://discord.gg/code).
+In this discord you can ask question about basically any coding language.
+It always has been really usefull for me so, big shoutout to them :)

 ## Reflection